Azure/msrest-for-python/README.rst

 - Fix "long" on Python 2 if used with the "object" type  #121

-Thanks to robgolding for his contribution
+Thanks to robgolding for the contribution

 2018-09-04 Version 0.5.5
 ++++++++++++++++++++++++